K3VRAL/ctb.sh/README.md

 # ctb.sh
-I've decided that I will do a redo of the original static website and make a more dynamic version
+I've decided that I will do a redo of the original static website and make a more dynamic version.

 ## Table of Contents